 If you apply online and include an email address, we will email you to request payment once your badge has been approved.
 If you don't provide an email address, we will send you a letter instead which will delay your badge being issued.

 If you apply by post you can pay by cheque or provide us with an email address to pay by card.
 We will email you to request payment once your badge has been approved.

 Paying by card is quickest and easiest.

 Make cheques payable to Kent County Council.

 It can take up to 8 weeks to process a Blue Badge application once we have the required documents.

 There are a number of reasons your blue badge may not have arrived yet, for example if:

 - we received your application less than 8 weeks ago

 - you saved your online application instead of fully submitting it.

-If you applied online, check that you received an email with a tracking number, confirming that your application was successfully submitted.
+If you applied online, check that you received an email confirming that your application was successfully submitted.
 Make sure you check your email's spam or junk folder.